Natural Bridges National Monument

 Dark Sky Park

 Natural Bridges has one of the darkest skies in the US, with almost no light pollution.
-It is one of the great places to observe the night ski.
+It is one of the great places to observe the night sky.
 That prompted the International Dark-Sky Association to designate Natural Bridges National Monument as the world's first International Dark Sky Park.
-(More information)
+(More information here.)

 The Anasazi Indians occupied this part of Utah anywhere from 2,000 to 650 years ago.
 Cliff dwellings and pictographs can be found in the monument.